AdhityaA001/leetCode/README.md

 ## 2. Longest Substring Without Repeating Characters

 Given a string s, find the length of the longest substring without duplicate characters.

+# Hard:

+## 1. Median of Two Sorted Arrays

+Given two sorted arrays nums1 and nums2 of size m and n respectively, return the median of the two sorted arrays.

+The overall run time complexity should be O(log (m+n)).